Table of Contents

 How to Do It:

-- Add whole spices (no oil needed).
+- Add whole spices (cumin, coriander, fennel, mustard seeds)

-- Stir constantly for 1–2 minutes until fragrant.
+- Stir constantly for 1-2 minutes until fragrant

 Why It Works: